• Loading stock data...

 The revenue-sharing only raised the floor for athlete compensation, as the new College Sports Commission lacks the power to enforce rules regarding pay-for-play NIL deals.
 Schools can bring players third-party NIL deals beyond the revenue-sharing cap.
 To do that, schools and collectives can source legitimate deals for players, from endorsements to event appearances, as if they were agents themselves—and schools can add that as part of the overall compensation package.

-For power conference football rosters, the magic number is $25 million, according to the two operators—though one described the number as the bare minimum, with some programs reaching $35 million, and the other said it’s what it could take to be successful in the postseason.
+For power conference football rosters, the magic number is $25 million, according to the two heads—though one described the number as the bare minimum, with some programs reaching $35 million, and the other said it’s what it could take to be successful in the postseason.
 (Some of the top quarterbacks in the portal are reportedly asking for as much as $4 million to $5 million this year.)

 Some schools are attempting to include buyout clauses or damages if players decide to leave before their contracts expire.
 But because of the volatility of the portal, the vast majority of deals continue to just be one-year contracts.
 After all, they expect to have to do this all again next year.